shenef/Boktai-Speedrunning/src/zoktai/any.md

 Proceed through the ↗️ exit.
 On the way, open the chest for a ![][icon_power_nut] Power Nut, then proceed through the ↖️ exit.
-Use ![][icon_grow] on the lily pads to open the chest and get a ![][icon_black_card] Tarot Card.
+Use ![][icon_grow] Grow on the lily pads to open the chest and get a ![][icon_black_card] Tarot Card.
 Use a ![][icon_warp_leaf] Warp Leaf to leave.

-Backtrack to Dark Town, go through the piledriver screen on the way and kill all four dark roots for EXP.
+Backtrack to Dark City, go through the piledriver screen on the way and kill all four Dark Roots to disable their respawns.

-## Dark Town (3)
+## Dark City (3)

 Pick up the ![][icon_sunscreen] Sunscreen in the first main room.
 Proceed through the ↗️ exit, go past the iron block, then proceed through the door and take the platform.
-After the rooms with ghouls, proceed through the ↗️ exit.
+After the rooms with Zombies, proceed through the ↗️ exit.
 Once outside, proceed through the first entrance.

 ### Puzzle